Java design pattern Command

 What problem does the Command design pattern solve?

-It solves the problem of separating the object that invokes an operation (the invoker) from the object that performs that operation (the receiver), the main goal being to create a flexible connection between the objects that trigger requests and those that process them.
+It solves the problem of separating the object that invokes an operation (the invoker) from the object that performs that operation (the receiver), with the main goal being to provide a flexible connection between the objects that trigger requests and those that process them.
 These objects contain all the information needed to perform a given operation in the background, and in this way it is possible to work with client requests with different parameters as needed.
-Requests can be queued for processing, logged, or even reverse operations can be implemented.
+Requests can be queued for processing, logged or even reverse operations can be implemented.

-Example of Command implementation in Java
+Example of a Command implementation in Java

 package designpatterns;